 Colour is perhaps the most speculative aspect of the palaeoartistic life reconstructions.
 In rare cases, pigments and colour have been identified in fossils.
 More often, however, colour choice in palaeoart is inferred from the ecological niche that the animal occupied, the function of colour in modern environments, and the colouration of modern relatives (if any exist).
 In general, both predators and prey use colour for camouflage.
 Contrasting this, many animals use vibrant colour in visual display, either to attract mates or intimidate rivals, with birds, the living descendants of dinosaurs, being one of the best examples of this.
 The use of colour is therefore a balance between the desire to be seen, and the desire not to be seen.

 More of Csotonyi’s art can be seen in his book The Paleoart of Julius Csotonyi: Dinosaurs, Sabre-Tooths and Beyond or on his website.
-“Hellboy” is currently on display in the Royal Tyrrell Museum’s Fossil in Focus exhibit but will be coming off display soon to make way for new specimens.
-“Hellboy” will be moved to a new permanent home in Dinosaur Hall next year.
+Due to the scientific significance of Regaliceratops and its stunning nature, it was important that the specimen be on display for the public to see.
+Recaligeratops is now on display in a new, permanent home in Dinosaur Hall.